amir-yazdani/personal-webpage/content/project/pose_estimation/index.md

   # Options: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight
   focal_point = "Smart"
 +++
 Human posture estimation has been a challenging research problem and many solutions has been suggested for different applications.
 Mainly, marker-based motion capture system and markerless camera-bases systems are the most common methods to estimate human posture.
-Marker-based solutions are usually more accurate however they require a long preparation time for setting up parkers and calibration of mocap systems.
-Markerless are more convenient since they does not requires attaching markers on human body.
+Marker-based solutions are usually more accurate however they require a long preparation time for setting up markers and calibration of MoCap systems.
+Markerless approaches are more convenient since they does not requires attaching markers on human body.
 Both of those methods are based on using cameras and have many limitation in real applications. with the recent developments in physical human-robot interaction, estimating human posture is a demanding task specially in ergonomics and safety analysis, and adaption of robot motion based on human posture and motion.
-In this project we propose a novel method to estimate human posture in telemanipulation.
+In this project we propose a novel method to estimate human posture in teleoperation.
 We believe that in physical interaction between human and the robot, only knowing the robot's trajectory is adequate to estimate the human's posture.
 We model the problem as a partially-observable dynamic model and use filtering and smoothing approaches to solve the problem.